rmosolgo/graphql-ruby/guides/execution/batching.md

 ### `current_path` ❌

-TODO: not supported yet because the new runtime module doesn't actually product `current_path` while it's running.
-I think it's possible to support it though.
+This is not supported because the new runtime doesn't actually produce `current_path`.

+It is theoretically possible to support this but it will be a ton of work.
+If you use this for core runtime functions, please share your use case in a GitHub issue and we can investigate future options.

 ### `@defer` and `@stream` ❌